przeprogramowani/typescript-challenges/src/advanced-filtering/README.md

 ## 🌟 Example solution

 As this is an advanced challenge, there is no single correct solution.
-However, you can find an example solution in the `advanced-filtering-solution` branch.
+However, you can find an example solution in the `advanced-filtering-solution` branch and [Pull Request: Example solution for Advanced Filtering Challenge #30](https://github.com/przeprogramowani/typescript-challenges/pull/30).

 Before checking the solution, try to solve the challenge on your own!
 Use sorting-related code as a reference and try to apply similar typing techniques to filtering-related code.